ariary/sexonthebash/README.md

 ### shellonthebeach

-The command outputs are not printing in real-time
+- The command outputs are not printing in real-time
+- Nothing is done with captured commands

 ### sexonthebash